 - UE MDT measurement logs consist of multiple events and measurements taken over time.
 The time interval for measurement collection and reporting is decoupled in order to limit the impact on the UE battery consumption and network signalling load.

-- It is possible to configure the geographical area where the defined set of measurements shall be collected.
+- It is possible to configure the geographical area where the defined set of measurements will be collected.

-- The measurements shall be linked to available location information and/or other information or measurements that can be used to derive location information.
+- The measurements will be linked to available location information and/or other information or measurements that can be used to derive location information.

-- The measurements in measurement logs shall be linked to a time stamp.
+- The measurements in measurement logs will be linked to a time stamp.

 - The network may use UE capabilities to select terminals for MDT measurements.

 - The solutions for MDT are able to work independently from SON support in the network.
-Relation between measurements/solution for MDT and UE side SON functions shall be established in a way that re-use of functions is achieved where possible.
+Relation between measurements/solution for MDT and UE side SON functionswill be established in a way that re-use of functions is achieved where possible.

 - The subscriber/cell trace functionality is reused and extended to support MDT.
 If the MDT is initiated toward to a specific UE (e.g. based on IMSI, IMEI-SV, etc.), the signalling-based trace procedure is used, otherwise the management-based trace procedure (or cell traffic trace procedure) is used.
 Network signalling and overall control of MDT is described in TS 32.422 [3].